NCSSM Durham

 Extended

-(with a break from July 3-7, December - January)
+(with a break 4th of July week and in December - January)

 Requirements for Durham Mentors